 Have the recreation vehicle checked for leaks at the connections on the propane system soon after the purchase and the initial filling of each propane cylinder.

 When you have a new cylinder filled for the first time, make sure your propane supplier purges your new cylinder of trapped air.
-Otherwise, "Use propane only" label (Canada only) an improper mixture of gas and air will make it impossible to light your propane appliances.
+Otherwise, an improper mixture of gas and air will make it impossible to light your propane appliances.